NunoSempere/Calibration_project/README.md

 # Calibration_project
-Programs for measuring how well calibrated I am
+Programs for measuring how well calibrated one is

 Functionalities to add:
-- Add date of resolution, and ask the user for the current date, to see which ones must be updated
+- Update undecided somehow.
 - Allow editing the database from the program
-- Allow user to input a file to be used as database
 - And then save it.